kozmoai/glent-deploy-aws/docs/PLUGIN_INSTALL.md

 Configure Backstage to use the plugins:

-- For more information regarding Okta plugin visit RoadieHQ Okta plugin, see [RoadieHQ documentation](https://github.com/RoadieHQ/roadie-backstage-plugins/tree/main/plugins/backend/catalog-backend-module-okta).
+- For more information regarding Okta plugin visit kozmoai Okta plugin, see [kozmoai documentation](https://github.com/kozmoai/roadie-backstage-plugins/tree/main/plugins/backend/catalog-backend-module-okta).
 - For more information regarding ImmobiliareLabs GitLab plugins, see [ImmobiliareLabs documentation](https://github.com/immobiliare/backstage-plugin-gitlab).
 - See the README.md documentation for each of the AWS plugins:
   - [AWS apps backend plugin](/backstage/plugins/aws-apps-backend/README.md)